September 15, 2019

 I think the only thing we can do, the only thing that will keep us from losing our minds and turning on each other, is to decide to choose where we put our attention and our energy.

 I’m with Margaret Mead.
-I am deciding to put my attention on what I want to see grow in my little corner of the world, in this country, and around the globe.
+I want to put my attention on what I want to grow in my little corner of the world, in this country, and around the globe.

 Yes, we are puny when we compare ourselves to those in power.
 But in our little corners of the world – with our family, friends, co-workers, and those we touch in one way or another every day – we have the ability to be powerful.
 We have the ability to assertively seek out, and shine a spotlight on, those who are adding to the world with their wisdom, their generosity, and their great kindness and compassion.

 I don’t think the goal is to live with constant equanimity.
 We are human.
 We relapse, and we sometimes fall back into old habits.
 We will at times find ourselves arguing with the reality of the world around us, the seeming insanity.
 But if we set an intention, if we commit to catching ourselves before we go down the futile rabbit-hole of raging against the reality we are facing, research outcomes are showing that we will perhaps have more energy to make meaningful contributions to the world we want, not the one we don’t.

 We don’t need to retire from the world.
 I’m not going to stop reading the news, or divorce myself from people who have a different opinion.
 But I am going to be more selective about where I put my attention and how I spend the precious time that each day offers.